j-mes/j-mes/README.md

 My previous experience at the FT includes:
 - Editorial Technology: Developing editorial tools such as Spark (in-house CMS) and Lantern (in-house data analytics platform).
-- Marketing Technology: Working on a team that developed multiple efficient data streams, consolidating millions of rows from various data sources into a single, performant solution using AWS.
+- Marketing Technology: Working on a project that developed multiple efficient data streams, consolidating millions of rows from various data sources into a single, performant solution using AWS.
 - Email Platform: Supporting infrastructure that delivers over a million emails daily to subscribers.

 I’m passionate about creating clear, accessible, and sustainable web experiences.